Shadowmoise/monitor-aws-ec2-instances/README.md

 # monitor-aws-ec2-instances
-This is a small and modest python script to output in a csv file all your aws ec2 instances status & details
+This is a small (slow) and modest python script to output in a csv file all your aws ec2 instances status & details

 # 1) Install awscli package